Public image of Boris Johnson: Allegations of racism and Islamophobia

-In August 2018, The Daily Telegraph published a satirical article by Johnson criticising the then newly implemented Danish law against the wearing of the burqa or niqab.
+In August 2018, The Daily Telegraph published a satirical article by Johnson criticising the then newly implemented Danish law against the wearing of Islamic face veils (i.e., the burqa or niqāb).
 In it, he defended the right of women to wear whatever they chose.
-He agreed the burqa is oppressive and that "it is weird and bullying to expect women to cover their faces" and also commented that he could "find no scriptural authority for the practice in the Koran" and that it seemed "absolutely ridiculous that people should choose to go around looking like letter boxes" and that "[i]f a female student turned up at school or at a university lecture looking like a bank robber" that he "should feel fully entitled—like Jack Straw—to ask her to remove it so that [he] could talk to her properly."
-The Muslim Council of Britain (MCM) accused Johnson of "pandering to the far right", while Conservative peer Baroness Warsi accused him of dog-whistle politics.
-Several senior Conservatives, including May, called on Johnson to apologise.
+He also agreed the burqa is oppressive and that "it is weird and bullying to expect women to cover their faces" and commented that he could "find no scriptural authority for the practice in the Koran".
+He stated that it seemed "absolutely ridiculous that people should choose to go around looking like letter boxes" and that "[i]f a female student turned up at school or at a university lecture looking like a bank robber", then he "should feel fully entitled—like Jack Straw—to ask her to remove it so that [he] could talk to her properly".
+The Muslim Council of Britain (MCB) accused Johnson of "pandering to the far-right", while Conservative peer Baroness Warsi accused him of dog-whistle politics.
+Several senior Conservatives, including then prime minister Theresa May, called on Johnson to apologise.
 Others, such as MP Nadine Dorries, argued that his comments did not go far enough and that face veils should be banned.
 A Sky News poll found 60% thought Johnson's comments were not racist, to 33% who did; 48% thought he should not apologise, while 45% thought he should.
 An independent panel was set up to review Johnson's comments.
 In December, the panel cleared him of wrongdoing, stating that while his language could be considered "provocative", he was "respectful and tolerant" and was fully entitled to use "satire" to make his point.